Elementary Curriculum

 Overview

 First grade is a time of awakening to many wonders.
 This year is a bridge from early childhood programs to formal academics, which are introduced through storytelling, games, movement, and art.
-Folk and fairy tales from around the world replicate the dreamy feeling of early childhood as students awaken to a new interest in learning.
-Their imaginations and curiosity are fostered to lay the foundation for a lifetime of learning.
+Folk and fairy tales from around the world replicate the dreamy feeling of early childhood as students foster their imaginations and curiosity to lay the foundation for a lifetime of learning.
 The students and teacher work together to form a socially cohesive group.

 Lesson Blocks

 In mathematics, students actively engage with the quality of numbers.
 Once numbers are familiar, students are challenged to manipulate and search for relationships among them.
-The four arithmetic operations are brought to life with human-like personalities and qualities.
+Math fundamentals begin with an exploration of Arabic and Roman numerals, place value, and the qualitative nature of numbers.
+The four mathematical processes—addition, subtraction, multiplication, and division—are brought to life with human-like personalities and qualities.
+Students build patterning and strong number sense through skip counting by 2s, 3s, 5s, and 10s using rhythmic movement, recitation, and mental arithmetic.

 Second Grade: